Skip to main content Skip to footer site map

 employee reviewing retirement plan information

-With the signing of the omnibus spending bill into law, employers and employees can take advantage of the expansion of credits and opportunities created for workplace retirement plans under SECURE Act 2.0.
+This law enables employers and employees to take advantage of the expansion of credits and opportunities created for workplace retirement plans under SECURE Act 2.0.

 Table of Contents

 Originally, the Securing a Strong Retirement Act of 2022 (SECURE Act 2.0) was passed in March 2022 with an overwhelming bipartisan vote of 414-5 by the U.S. House of Representatives while two separate bills on retirement were debated by the Senate.
-Components of each bill eventually were folded into the omnibus bill by the lame duck Congress.
+Components of each bill eventually were folded into the omnibus bill.

 SECURE Act 2.0 follows the initial phase by Congress to address the retirement crisis in the United States.
 Setting Every Community Up for Retirement Enhancement (SECURE) Act was signed into law Dec.
 27, 2019.